-Details of transactions between council and other related parties are disclosed below.
-Unless otherwise disclosed, all transactions were conducted on an arm's length basis:
+Details of transactions between council and other related parties are disclosed below:

-Details of Transaction Additional information 2017 Details of Transaction Additional information \$ Fees and charges charged to entities controlled by key management personnel (i) 8,066 Employee expenses for close family members of key management personnel (ii) 56,477 Purchase of materials and services from entities controlled by key management personnel (III) 7,924 Other services provided by a related entity (iv) 17,815
+Details of Transaction dditional informatic 2018 2017 \$ S Fees and charges charged to entities controlled by key management personnel (1) 8,282 8,066 Employee expenses for close family members of key management personnel (ii) 105,830 56,477 Purchase of materials and services from entities controlled by key management personnel (iil) 1,345 7,924 Other services provided by a related entity (iv) 0 17,815

-(i) Fees charged by Council to organisations where KMP are members of the organisation's controlling body.

-(i) Council employs 76 full time equivalent staff.
+- (i) Fees charged by Council to organisations where KMP are members of the organisation's controlling body. - (i) Council employs 76 full time equivalent staff.
 Only 2 employees are close family members of KMP.
 All close family members of KMP were employed through an arm's length process.
-They are paid in accordance with the relevant industrial award for the job they perform and Council's employment agreements.

-(iii) Purchases by Council from organisations where KMP are members of the organisation's controlling body.

-(iv) Contract cleaning services provided by a related person of member of Council's KMP, on normal commercial terms.
+They are paid in accordance with the relevant industrial award for the job they perform and Council's employment agreements. - (iii) Purchases by Council from organisations where KMP are members of the organisation's controlling body. - (iv) Contract cleaning services provided by a related person of member of Council's KMP, on normal commercial terms.